Corn Mazes and Fall Farm Fun for Long Island Kids

 Fall Festival — Westbury

 Daily through Oct.
 31, Hicks Nurseries hosts a daily fall festival that includes hayrides, roasted corn, live animals, pumpkins, and more.
-View the all animated story titled, “Otto’s Halloween.”
+Watch the animated story, “Otto’s Halloween.”
 The animated children’s story, featuring Otto the Ghost, leads children and adults through a new story each year that focuses on friendship, family and Halloween cheer.

 The cow train is a can't-miss attraction during the fall festival at Borellas Farm Stand.